gslin/twitter2facebook/README.md

 # Workaround on Chromium

-Chrome cannot use cookies in headless mode with latest version (now it's 71), so you need the workaround to install old version, and avoid from upgrading:
+Chromium cannot use cookies in headless mode with latest version (now it's 71), so you need the workaround to install old version, and avoid from upgrading:

     apt-cache showpkg chromium-browser
     sudo apt install \